JimLynchCodes/seed-builders-legal-plan/README.md

 # Seed Builders Legal Plan

-## Step 1 - Register NY State "Non For Profit

 Legal Business Name

-📍 3.
-Register with New York State
+📍 Register with New York State

 A. Choose a Name